-For the B.A., the major may be chosen from African Studies, Classics, Economics, English, French, German, Greek, History, International Development Studies, Latin, Music, Philosophy, Political Science, Comparative Religion, Russian, Sociology and Social Anthropology, Spanish, Theatre or from any of the B.Sc. major subjects.
+For the B.A., the major may be chosen from African Studies, Classics, Comparative Religion, Economics, English, French, German, Greek, International Development Studies, Latin, Music, Philosophy, Political Science, Russian, Sociology and Social Anthropology, Spanish, Theatre, Women's Studies or from any of the B.Sc. major subjects.
 N.B. students majoring in Costume Studies cannot be registered at the University of King's College.

-For the B.Sc. the major subject may be chosen from Biology, Chemistry, Computing Science, Geology, Mathematics, Physics, Psychology, or Statistics.
+For the B.Sc. the major subject may be chosen from Biology, Chemistry, Computing Science, Geology, Mathematics, Physics, Psychology or Statistics.

-For the standing required for a B.Sc. or B.A. see section 22.
+For the standing required for a B.Sc. or B.A. see old section 22.

-11.2 Arts and Science Electives
+Old 11.2 Arts and Science Electives